diantyapitaloka/Customer-Segmentation-Banking/README.md

 <img width="203" height="293" alt="image" src="https://github.com/user-attachments/assets/e7cd28ac-1fd3-45c0-90b6-624225f288d4" />

-## ☂️🌂🌞 Proportion of total sales based on generations 🌞🌂☂️
+## ☂️🌂🌞 Proportion of Total Sales Based on Generations 🌞🌂☂️

 The proportion of total sales, sales are fairly evenly distributed across generations, with Gen Z leading slightly at 25.6%, followed closely by Boomers and Gen X at 25.5%, and Gen Y at 23.5%.